Hiba-ijjig/Hiba-ijjig/README.md

 - ⚡ Fun fact: ...
 -->
 I’m a software engineering student in FST Mohammedia.
-I love programming because it helps us to make difference with our simple ideas.
+I love programming because it helps us to make a difference with our simple ideas.

 - 🌱 I’m currently learning Java, cpp, c#, uml, android java development.
 - - 📫 How to reach me: https://www.linkedin.com/in/hiba-ijjig-b6a5331b8/